EloiStree/EloiStree/README.md

 # Notes

-### I don't publish on store
+### I Don't Publish on Stores

-*"Life is too short to spend time selling and protecting my codes"*
+*"Life is too short to spend time selling and protecting my codes."*
-I spend so many hours trying to put games and codes on the store and beeing refused at the end.
+I spent so many hours trying to put games and codes on the store and being refused in the end.
 Don't expect my production to be on stores.

-Find all my works on a online drive:
+Find all my works on an online drive:
 [https://eloi.page.link/bundle](https://eloi.page.link/bundle)

-### Social media
+### Social Media

-I realized after years of failing that I am big fat noob in communication...
+I realized after years of failing that I am a big fat noob in communication...
-I tried twitter, reddit, youtube...
-I am Sooo bad at it.
+I tried Twitter, Reddit, YouTube...
+I am so bad at it.

 So I decided to delete them all and to focus on three communications:
 - This landing page on [GitHub / EloiStree](https://github.com/EloiStree/)
 - My [Discord](https://eloistree.page.link/discord) where you can ping me to talk.
-- Some video on Youtube: [https://eloi.page.link/links](https://eloi.page.link/links)
+- Some videos on YouTube: [https://eloi.page.link/links](https://eloi.page.link/links)

 # In Conclusion